matthewgdv/maybe/README.md

     (Maybe(None) // 3).else_("other")               # "other"
     (Maybe(11) % 4).else_("other")                  # 3

-If None would be retuned as a result of operations performed on the Maybe object, then None will be returned from Maybe.else_(), rather than the alternative value.
+If None would be returned as a result of operations performed on the Maybe object, then None will be returned from Maybe.else_(), rather than the alternative value.
 This is because None is a legitimate output value, so long as it was not the original input value.

     Maybe({1: "1"}).get(2).else_("other")           # None